Norm Cash: Detroit Tigers

 Cash later said of the 1961 season: "It was a freak.
 Even at the time, I realized that.
 Everything I hit seemed to drop in, even when I didn't make good contact.
 I never thought I'd do it again."

 Pitcher Mickey Lolich once asked Cash why he never hit for a high average after that season.
 "He told me, 'Jim Campbell pays me to hit home runs,'" said Lolich, referring to the team's general manager in those years.
-"Norm then said, `I can get hits if I want to, just watch tomorrow.'
+"Norm then said, 'I can get hits if I want to, just watch tomorrow.'
 The next day he went 3-for-4."

-On June 11, 1961, Cash became the first Detroit Tiger to hit a home run ball out of Tiger Stadium.
-Cash hit the ball over Tiger Stadium's right-field roof four times in his career.
+On June 11, 1961, Cash became the first Detroit Tiger to hit a home run ball out of Tiger Stadium, clearing the right field roof.
+Cash would hit the ball over the same right-field roof three more times in his career.

 On June 27, 1963, he played an entire game at first base without a defensive chance, as the Minnesota Twins won 10–6.

 On his own team, Cash was overshadowed by his future Hall-of-Fame roommate Al Kaline.
 While his batting average fell off sharply after 1961, Cash hit 30 or more homers four more times, and hit at least 20 in ten of the next eleven seasons.
 He was the only American League player to hit at least 20 home runs every season from 1961 to 1969.
 He also finished second in the league in home runs three times (behind Harmon Killebrew in 1962, Tony Conigliaro in 1965, and Bill Melton in 1971), with the Tigers finishing among the AL's top three scoring teams every year from 1961 through 1968.

 Cash was also considered one of the better defensive first basemen of the 1960s, leading the league in putouts (1961), fielding percentage (1964, 1967) and assists (1965–67).

-In the 1968 World Series, Cash hit .385 (10-26) with one home run.
+In the 1968 World Series, Cash hit .385 (10-for-26) with one home run.
 With two out in the seventh inning of Game 7, Cash singled off Bob Gibson to start a three-run rally that broke a scoreless tie and propelled the team to its first title since 1945.
 He also hit a home run to give Detroit a 1–0 lead in Game 1 of the 1972 American League Championship Series, though the Tigers went on to lose the game and the series.

 He was released by the Tigers in August 1974 after hitting .228 in 53 games.